MangoTomorrow/MangoTomorrow/README.md

 @@@@@@@@@@@@@ TO DO @@@@@@@@@@@@@@
 checkout app for cpp lifting club

-** Authorizes the user based on given permissions to use certain equipment ** Authorizes the user based on payment of subscription ** Keeps check of equipment usage
+** Authorizes the user based on given permissions to use certain equipment \n ** Authorizes the user based on payment of subscription ** Keeps check of equipment usage
 ** (possible addition) Subscription management